Fishing

 (unlike the brook trout creeks above which are too tight for any rod longer

-that 5'6" making fly fishing damn near impossible).
+that 5'6" making fly fishing interesting, though a short 3wgt is doable).
 These waters are the

 bread-and-butter fisheries of the area, and are usualy packed elbow to